You want smart political talk without the meltdowns?

 To lose your truck, usually shutdowns don't last that long.

-So it's not something that's not gonna be resolved, it's just a matter of the they fearmonger it like it's the worst thing in the world, but it ends up most all these people end up getting free vacations.
+It's just a matter of they fear monger it like it's the worst thing in the world, but it ends up all these people end up getting free vacations.

-Well, so and again, when I was active duty, we didn't.
+Well, so, and again, when I was active duty, we didn't.

 And that happened a couple times when I was on active duty.